 If you are looking to save money and get a good deal then stick to downtown which has a number of bars which are more aimed at locals and are priced accordingly.
 We went to one place that had 2 for 1 drinks which were great, although the margarita was like drinking a straight cup of Tequila…

 - Use the public bus to get from the airport to downtown and avoid expensive taxis

 - Use the public bus to go to and from the beach

 - Stay in a hostel in downtown Cancun

 - To avoid crowds at the main beach, head to the southern end of the hotel zone (Playa Delfines) and bring a picnic

-- Go have a drink in downtown Cancun and not the strip to save money and hangout were the locals do
+- Go have a drink in Cancun and not the strip to save money and hang out where the locals do

 - Organise your own activities, the hotels charge a huge amount to explore the region and visit touristy cenotes and Mayan ruins.
 Some of the best ones were a local bus ride or a bike ride away and are easily located near Tulum and Valladolid.